MKMakerSpace/mkmakerspace.github.io/README.md

 MK Makerspace Resources

 **Electronic Design**
-http://componentsearchengine.com - Search for parts for various EDA softwares, Eagle, KiCad, Altium etc - Has a handy generator allowing you to generate new parts, which will then go through QC and be fixed if you get it wrong
+[http://componentsearchengine.com](http://componentsearchengine.com) - Search for parts for various EDA softwares, Eagle, KiCad, Altium etc - Has a handy generator allowing you to generate new parts, which will then go through QC and be fixed if you get it wrong.